ranfysvalle02/lightning-xor/README.md

 **The Role of XOR in Understanding GPT-4**

-By understanding the XOR problem, we can gain insights into the fundamental principles of neural networks and how they can be applied to more complex tasks.
+By understanding the XOR implementation, we can gain insights into the fundamental principles of neural networks and how they can be applied to more complex tasks.
 The ability to solve the XOR problem demonstrates a neural network's capacity for non-linear learning, which is essential for tasks like natural language processing.

 While XOR and GPT-4 may seem vastly different, they share underlying principles that are fundamental to understanding how neural networks work.
 By studying the XOR problem, we can gain a deeper appreciation for the capabilities of large language models like GPT-4.